WangLabTHU/deepseed/README.md

 ## License
 For academic use, this project is licensed under the MIT License - see the LICENSE file for details For commercial use, please contact the authors.

+Parts of the code have been modified from the Pix2pix, which could be found at https://github.com/phillipi/pix2pix.